A BGES Indian Wars Field University Program

 8 PM: Check in at the La Quinta Inn and Suites Kansas City Airport—your reservations have been made and paid for.
 Neil and Len will meet you in the lobby and distribute readings and other information about the program.
 There are several eating establishments within short walking distance from the hotel.

 Saturday, April 23, 2022

-8:30 AM: Boots and Saddles this morning as we begin yet another of Neil’s incomparable Indian War tours—of all Len has done with him, he likes the Central Plains best!
-Our first stop is the National Frontier Trails Museum in Independence.
-The next stop is the National World War I Museum.
-We briefly visited on another trip and realized that you needed and deserved much more time.
-The day finishes at Fort Leavenworth.
+8:30 AM: Boots and Saddles as we commence yet another of Neil Mangum’s incomparable Indian Wars tours—of all Len has done with him, he says he likes the Central Plains best!
+We will start our day at Fort Leavenworth.
 Western life and army service were anchored on a series of forts, and this is perhaps the most famous.
 We will visit the Army Frontier Museum and graveyard.
 We will then head back to Kansas City for lunch and a visit to the Steamship Arabia Museum.
 Then it is westward ho, making a stop at the Kansas State Museum in Topeka, Kansas, before calling it a day at Junction City.

 Lunch and dinner are on your own.
 Hotel and breakfast are provided.

 8:15 AM: Have your bags out by 8 AM for loading.
 It seems strange being in the middle of the country to say we are headed to the frontier, and yet the heritage of the area is more than 150 years old.
 Sadly, with so many forts in ruin, museums are increasingly important to the interpretative narrative that will complement Neil’s expert insights.